Nigeria’s 2025 Tax Reform Acts: Key Tax Changes

 Implication for HR:

-- Employee net pay will shift—especially at the lower-income levels.
+• Employee net pay will shift across all income levels.
 Communicating this clearly will be key to managing expectations.

 2. Exemptions for Small Business